 - Mother’s use of antibiotics, anticoagulants, anticonvulsants, and some other medications during pregnancy

 - Undetected liver disease

 - Extremely fast, or extremely prolonged labor, particularly during the pushing phase

 - Certain Health Conditions – If baby has undiagnosed cholestasis (liver problems), diarrhea, hepatitis, cystic fibrosis (CF), celiac disease, or alpha – 1-antitrypsin deficiency, or a genetic variation affecting Vitamin K absorption, they may be at increased risk for VKDB.

 Little to no unmetabolized vitamin K shows up in urine.
 This is disturbing given the fact that vitamin K is a fat soluble vitamin and therefore has the potential to accumulate in body tissues.
 The liver of a newborn does not begin to function until 3 or 4 days after birth.
-As a result, the baby has very limited to no ability to detoxify the large dose of synthetic vitamin K and all other the dangerous ingredients in the injection.
+As a result, the baby has very limited to no ability to detoxify the large dose of synthetic Vitamin K and all other ingredients in the injection.